daleao/sdv/Modules/Combat/README.md

 ### Woody Replaces Rusty

-We've solved a lot of vanilla problems up to this point, but we now reach the greatest offender of all: the very awkward "upgrade" from the starting Rusty Sword to the Wooden Blade.
+So far we've solved a lot of vanilla problems.
+But now we reach the most egregious: the very awkward "upgrade" from the starting Rusty Sword to the Wooden Blade.
 Why would Marlon be mocking about with a rusty weapon anyway?

 ConcernedApe originally intended for the Rusty Sword to be upgraded to the Dark Sword, then Holy Blade, and finally Galaxy Sword.
 In our discussion of the [legendary weapons](#infinity-1) further below we will see how this has been reimplemented a little differently.
 In our case, we will not need the Rusty Sword, and so it has been removed entirely, and replaced by a Wooden Blade instead.